doougui/humbleprice/README.md

 #### DIRPAGE

 The `DIRPAGE` variable should contain the URL of your website.
-You should replace `humbleprice_tcc` with your actual folder name.
+You should replace `humbleprice` with your actual folder name.

 #### Assets